scalavision/bash4s/README.md

 You can run this [setup](https://github.com/scalavision/bash4s/setup) (or copy paste the script below) in an `empty` !! directory, to get started.

-`CAUTION!!` It will write the script `listFiles` to the current directory!
-Since it is empty, it really shouldn't do any harm at all (just so you know ..).

 ```bash
 #!/usr/bin/env bash